On this page

 The Department of Finance has published a suite of template grant agreement documentation which is to be used by Commonwealth entities when entering into grant arrangements.

 These templates are designed to be used by Commonwealth agencies conducting grant programs (and replace agency-specific grant agreement templates).
-These templates have been published by the Commonwealth to streamline the grant process and to ensure that the terms and conditions of grant agreements are consistently applied by Commonwealth entities.
+These templates, which include a Letter of Agreement, a Simple Grant Agreement, and a Standard Grant Agreement, have been published by the Commonwealth to streamline the grant process and ensure that the terms and conditions of grant agreements are consistently applied by Commonwealth entities.

 More information